Adult Sunday Education

 For adults, we offer educational opportunities on Sundays during the education hour (9:00–10:00 a.m.), on Wednesdays during our LOGOS program and regularly on Wednesday mornings.
 During the Sunday 9:00 a.m. education hour we strive to offer opportunities to learn and grow in faith, experience religion from a different faith perspective and discover ways to promote social justice.
 We also offer programming specific to parents as they journey through raising their children in a complicated and confused world.
 We also have special book studies usually during Advent, Lent and the summer .

-Sunday adult series on After the Reformation
+Sunday adult series on Bread for the World

-Sunday Book Study for Women
+Lenten Book Study for the congregation

 Questions?
 Contact Greg Halterman at 515-279-3658, for more information.